Nonsurgical Treatment Options for Scoliosis

-Different physical therapy methods have been designed to offset the effects of scoliosis, and improve the shape and look of your body.
-There is some scientific evidence to show that physical therapy may help you to look straighter and improve your breathing.
+Different physical therapy methods, such as the Schroth method, have been designed to offset the effects of scoliosis and improve the shape and look of your body.
+There is some scientific evidence to show that physical therapy may help you appear straighter and improve your breathing.
 However, there is little evidence at present to show that physical therapy alone is effective in stopping the curve from getting worse during growth.

 If you have spinal problems such as back pain in addition to your scoliosis, your doctor may prescribe physical therapy to address your specific needs.

 Chiropractic is a controversial method of treatment that seems most effective at treating acute, short-term pain.
 Chronic conditions do not seem to be effectively managed by long-term chiropractic care.

 Patients who have scoliosis and choose chiropractic treatment should be referred to a spinal deformity specialist (orthopaedist or neurosurgeon) if their curves keep increasing.
 Insurance may or may not cover chiropractic treatment.

 Will acupuncture help treat and manage my back problems?